You also can use life insurance for estate planning. Specifically,

 Use life insurance to reduce estate tax liability

 Your estate may owe taxes if your total taxable assets are larger than the lifetime exclusion in the year you die.
-The lifetime exclusion is
+The lifetime exclusion is $13.61 million per person in 2024.
+Under current law, this exclusion amount will be adjusted for inflation annually through 2025, and in 2026, it will reset to $5 million (adjusted for inflation).

 Many wealthy families facing estate taxes choose to create an

-A qualified estate planning attorney can help you draw up the documents that govern this type of trust, which
+A qualified estate planning attorney can help you draw up the documents that govern this type of trust, which can't be changed once created.
+Thrivent Trust Company can serve as trustee of your ILIT should you choose to create one.

 Death benefits can create generational wealth

 You may be able to provide financial security for your children and grandchildren through the life insurance death benefit you leave them in an ILIT.
-Using life insurance to cover estate taxes means you'll be preserving the part of their inheritance that could otherwise be
+Using life insurance to cover

 By passing on the full value of assets such as investments, real estate and even a family business, your heirs will have more opportunities to spread your family's values, do good in their communities and pursue big dreams.
 The right estate planning documents and financial tools can help you create the kind of